 Common Pests & Diseases

-Aphids are tiny black or green insects that drink sap from plants, weakening them.
+Aphids are common garden pests that are tiny black or green insects that drink sap from plants, weakening them.
 If you’re feeling brave you can squash small infestations with your fingers.
 If they’ve grown in number, use a jet of water or organic pesticides to clear them from the plant.

 Essential Tools to Have Around